tompollard/phd_thesis_markdown/source/12_chapter_4.md

 to **Fig. number: mylabel** by prefixing with @ for mid-sentence references and * for the start of sentences.
 See https://github.com/tomduck/pandoc-fignos
 -->

-*@fig:my_fig shows how to add a figure.
+Fig. @fig:my_fig shows how to add a figure.
 Donec ut lacinia nibh.
 Nam tincidunt augue et tristique cursus.
 Vestibulum sagittis odio nisl, a malesuada turpis blandit quis.
 Cras ultrices metus tempor laoreet sodales.
 Nam molestie ipsum ac imperdiet laoreet.
 Pellentesque habitant morbi tristique senectus et netus et malesuada fames ac turpis egestas.

 <!--
 Figures can be added with the following syntax: